 - Next add the following page rules to force https.
 The last one adds some extra security to the WordPress login page.

-- Install and activate the CloudFlare plugin.
+- Back to WordPress and install and activate the CloudFlare plugin.
 You just need to add your site domain and your CloudFlare API key.

 - Install and activate the SSL Insecure Content Fixer plugin.